mndillon/toki-pona-nanpa-linja-n/README.md

 Rules:

 - Latin nanpa-linja-n numeric proper name: ...nekowenineko...
-- Numeric Cartouche [... nena en kala open wan en nena ijo nena en kala open ...]
+- Numeric Cartouche: [... nena en kala open wan en nena ijo nena en kala open ...]
 - Abbreviated Cartouche: [... kala wan ijo kala ...]
 - Abbreviation #~: ...koWIko...
-- Notes: numeric punctuation can be used to naturally break up long nanpa-linja-n proper names into separate words.
-- the scientific notation indicator ...neko... can be split into words ...n Eko ... in a proper name
-- the scientific notation indicator is used for both the 'by' before the 10 and the 'exponent' after the 10
+- The scientific notation indicator is used for both the “by 10” marker and the exponent marker.
-- the exponent must be an integer
+- The exponent must be an integer.
-- the abbreviation ...okoWIkoo... will be considered an integer and fraction encoding, as it can never occur in scientific notation
+- The abbreviation ...okoWIkoo... is treated as an integer-and-fraction encoding, not as scientific notation, because it cannot occur in valid scientific notation.

+Word-splitting:

+- **neko** may split as **-n Eko**.
+- Example: 4.5e3 → Nenanonelenekoweninekosen → Nenan One Len Eko Wenin Eko Sen

 Examples: